fkmutua/java-to-do/README.md

 Official repo for the "To Do List" project using Java, Spark, Handlebars etc for week 3 of java unit.

 Each branch contains a new "Step" of code.
 Please fork, then clone.
-Author: Teacher felix mutua kasyoki
+Author: Eng  felix mutua kasyoki